freepius/php-richtext/README.rst

-**Note for Silex:** If you use `Twig`_ through `Silex`_, first register the ``TwigServiceProvider``, then register the ``RichtextProvider``.
+**Note for Silex:** If you use `Twig`_ through `Silex`_, first register the ``TwigServiceProvider``, then register the ``RichtextServiceProvider``.
 This one will add automatically the twig extension!

 Configuration